Arcabidi/2.5D-Beat-Em-Up-Template-Documentation/docs/systems/index.md

 !!!
 Summary

-    This page outlines the core systems that make up the 2.5D Beat 'Em Up Template.
+    This page outlines the twelve core systems that make up the 2.5D Beat 'Em Up Template.

 ## Overview

-There are 13 total systems that contribute to the template's core functionality.
-Some systems are made entirely out of code files while others have both code and non-code aspects.
+Some systems are made entirely out of code files while others have both code and non-code elements.
 See each system's dedicated page for more information.

 <div class="grid cards" markdown>
 - [__Ability__](ability.md)<br>everything and anything units can do